audiopixel/pixelmixer/README.md

 To import nodes there are several hardware methods included to draw simple grids of various sizes.
 It's also easy to import new node positions via JSON.

 ```

-//Add a simple grid of Nodes
+// Add a simple grid of Nodes
-var x = -470;		// Position coordinates for the entire grid
-var y = 120;
-var z = -0;
-var width = 52;		// How many pixels for the entire grid
-var height = 20;
-var pitch = 33;		// How far each pixel is spaced

 ap.hardware.addSimpleNodeGrid(x, y, z, width, height, pitch);
 ap.updateNodePoints();